panda3d/panda3d-docs/programming/physics/bullet/collision-filtering.rst

 ==========================

 By default all Bullet collision objects collide with all other Bullet collision objects.
-Here the term "collision objects" referns to objects which are derived from ``BulletBodyNode``, namely ``BulletRigidBodyNode``,
+Here the term "collision objects" refers to objects which are derived from ``BulletBodyNode``, namely ``BulletRigidBodyNode``,
 ``BulletGhostNode``,